bkrien/SQL-Intro/README.md

 > **_NOTE:_** The asterisk in the this statement is a __wildcard operator__.
 In this case it will return all of the records in the a given table, though wildcard operatiors can be used in a number of ways.
 For more on wildcard operators, see: https://www.w3schools.com/sql/sql_wildcards.asp

 4. Enter the remaining book ban records into the book_bans table using the ```INSERT INTO``` statement.
+Since we're following the exact initial order of the columns, we also don't *need* to include the column names after the ```INSERT INTO``` statement.
 This time we'll do the remaining four all at once:
 ```
 INSERT INTO book_bans
 VALUES (2, 'LQBTQIA+', 'Portrayal of LGBTQIA+ identities or individuals');